TheCyberBebop/locus/README.md

 - Understand the ELF loading process in depth
 - Reproduce, step by step, what the Linux kernel loader does
-- Explore ELF behavior across multiple architectures and ABIs
+- Explore ELF behavior across multiple architectures and Application Binary Interfaces (ABIs)
 - Experiment with in-memory loading techniques
 - Investigate ways to detect or mitigate malicious or malformed ELF loading
 - Build tooling that is transparent, verbose, and inspectable